For Honor connection issues on Windows 10/11 [FULL FIX]

 - For Honor connection error 0006000037 – If you encounter this error message, you might be able to fix the problem simply by enabling UPnP feature on your router.

-Solution 2 – Check your antivirus
+1. Check your antivirus

 This process varies for each antivirus application, so you might need to look for a guide on how to add exceptions in your antivirus/firewall.
 If the game isn’t blocked by your antivirus/firewall, your next step would be to disable certain antivirus features and check if that helps.

-Solution 3 – Check your ports
+4. Check your ports

 If you still experience connection issues, you can try with forwarding ports in your modem.
 The following ports need to be forwarded for the best possible experience:

-TCP: 80, 443, 13000, 13005, 13200, 14000, 14001, 14008, 14020, 14021, 14022, 14023 and 14024
+- TCP: 80, 443, 13000, 13005, 13200, 14000, 14001, 14008, 14020, 14021, 14022, 14023 and 14024

-Inbound UDP: 3075
+- Inbound UDP: 3075

-Solution 4 – Restart your modem/router
+5. Restart your modem/router

 Sometimes issues with your modem or router can interfere with For Honor and cause connection issues to occur.
 To fix the problem, it’s advised that you turn off your router and modem.
 Wait for a few moments and then turn the modem/router back on again.

 Wait for a few moments while your router boots.
-After Internet connection is established, try to run For Honor again and check if the issue is resolved.
+After the Internet connection is established, try to run For Honor again and check if the issue is resolved.

-Solution 5 – Enable UPnP
+6. Enable UPnP

 According to users, sometimes your ports aren’t properly forwarded and that can lead to connectivity issues in For Honor.
 To fix that, you can manually forward the ports or you can turn on UPnP feature.

 If you’re not familiar, UPnP stands for Universal Plug and Play, and thanks to this feature, applications can automatically forward the required ports.
-To enable this feature, you need to open your router’s configuration page, locate UPnP feature and enable it.
+To enable this feature, you need to open your router’s configuration page, locate UPnP feature, and enable it.

 To see how to properly do that, we advise you to check your router manual for detailed instructions.
 Once you enable this feature, check if the problem is still there.

-Solution 6 – Reset hosts file
+7. Reset the hosts file

 However, you can fix the problem simply by resetting the hosts files.
 We already wrote a detailed guide on how to reset hosts file on Windows 10, so be sure to check it out for more instructions.

 Once you reset your hosts file to default, check if the problem is still there.

-Solution 7 – Flash your DNS
+8. Flash your DNS

 - Open Win + X menu.
 You can do that by pressing Windows Key + X shortcut.
 Now choose Command Prompt (Admin) or PowerShell (Admin) from the list.